team23/django_mc/README.rst

 hassle.

-In order to use this mechanism, it's easiest to make your page views subclass from :class:``~django_mc.views.LayoutMixin``.
+In order to use this mechanism, it's easiest to make your page views subclass from ``django_mc.views.LayoutMixin``.
 Have a look at it's source code to see how it works internally.
 It's well commented.

 Development
 -----------